 BE Group’s product range consists of materials from several different suppliers.
 The Group strives to establish relations with the best steel producers and to maintain sustainable, long-term cooperation.
 To safeguard access to materials on each individual occasion, the Group seeks to always maintain relations with several suppliers in each product group.
 Over the year, BE Group has cooperated with more than 500 suppliers.
 Before establishing new business relationships and entering into agreements, suppliers’ capacity to meet BE Group’s demands in terms of finance, quality, logistics, the environment and other aspects is ascertained.

-In BE Group’s assessment, it is not dependent on any single supplier and all major suppliers are considered fully interchangeable, so disruption to deliveries by any one of them does therefore not entail long-term consequences for operations.
-In 2018, the largest single supplier accounted for 21 percent (15) of the Group’s purchases.
-Combined, the ten largest suppliers accounted for 56 percent (53) of the Group’s total purchasing.
+In BE Group’s assessment, it is not dependent on any single supplier and all major suppliers are considered fully replaceable, so disruption to deliveries by any one of them does therefore not entail long-term consequences for operations.
+In 2020, the largest single supplier accounted for 19 percent (17) of the Group’s purchases.
+Combined, the ten largest suppliers accounted for 53 percent (54) of the Group’s total purchasing.
 BE Group is exposed to the risk that deliveries from suppliers could be substantially delayed in the event of interrupted production, capacity shortage or transport issues, outside the control of BE Group.
 This can mean loss of income and/or more expensive actions to meet our commitments to customers.